clj-easy/graal-build-time/README.md

 ## Single segment namespaces

-This library doesn't work with single segmenet namespaces like `digest` in a file like `src/digest.clj`.
+This library doesn't work with single segment namespaces like `digest` in a file like `src/digest.clj`.
 We recommend not using single segment namespaces in libraries.